Traditional in-house data centers are destined for extinction like the dinosaurs they are.

 By providing a new and innovative data center model, colocation providers are introducing a unique approach to the way facilities are designed, managed, and maintained with the goal to support increasingly complex workloads in a cost-effective manner.
 For example, data center architects construct colocation facilities with optimization in mind, utilizing free and cost-effective cooling methods as well as centralized UPS solutions.

-Partnering with a progressive colocation services provider can even ease the transition, enabling an enterprise to establish a hybrid environment for seamless integration of existing on-premises and public cloud applications.
+Partnering with a progressive colocation data center provider can even ease the transition, enabling an enterprise to establish a hybrid environment for seamless integration of existing on-premises and public cloud applications.

 If you’re interested in learning more about this trend, be sure to join us for a weekly exploration of the key solutions and technologies that are impacting the data center industry.
 In our upcoming three-part series, we’ll explore the various practices and technical deployments that define an advanced colocation environment, including hybrid cloud enablement, high-density infrastructure, and top efficiency techniques that have the greatest impact on operational costs.